Aiuner/Voids-Virtual-Grimoire/README.md

 **Void's Virtual Grimoire** is a digital version of parts of my Grimoire that I have deemed appropriate to share publicly.
 It consists of correspondences, recipes, DIY instructions, and resources I have found or created for use in my craft.
 Many of the items listed are of a mundane nature and may be useful to anyone, not just spiritual people.

-The project will make use of React.js, React Router, Airtable and the Airtable API in order to build an interactive webapp.
+The project will make use of React.js, React Router, Axios, Airtable and the Airtable API in order to build an interactive webapp.
 I will be taking a mobile-first approach, but I do intend to try to make it look aesthetically pleasing and interesting on all devices, with visual assets suited to a Grimoire.

 <br>